Graduate Admissions

 1. Possess at least an overall 3.0 GPA (4.0 scale) in your graduate course work.

-If you went to college or graduate school outside the United States or Canada your degree must be evaluated for US equivalence and GPA conversion to the standard US 4.0 scale.
-Review the Application Instructions page for resources and requirements for overseas transcripts and associated deadlines.
+If you attended a college or graduate school outside the United States or Canada your degree must be evaluated for U.S. equivalence and GPA conversion to the standard US 4.0 scale.
+Review the

-Student Conduct or Disciplinary Actions
+Conduct or Disciplinary Actions

 St. Cloud State reserves the right to consider student conduct records and disciplinary measures, such as probation, suspension or expulsion from St. Cloud State or from another post-secondary institution, as part of the graduate admission decision process.
 Applicants may choose to provide or may be requested to provide additional information on the prior conduct and demonstrate their learning following resolution of the documented conduct and potential for success at the graduate level.

-Degree Requirements for Master-level, Post-Master & Doctoral-level Education
+Degree Requirements Master-level, Post-Master & Doctoral-level Education

-• Additionally, your undergraduate degree must be accepted by SCSU as the equivalent of a US bachelor's degree and a graduate degree must be accepted by SCSU as the equivalent of a US graduate degree if you seek a post-master or doctoral program.
+• Additionally, your undergraduate degree must be accepted by SCSU as the equivalent of a U.S. bachelor's degree and a graduate degree must be accepted by SCSU as the equivalent of a U.S. graduate degree if you seek a post-master or doctoral program.

 • A determination is made when your international transcripts are reviewed by a transcript evaluation agency.